KHEngineering/RoboRio/faq/fms.md

 Simply flash one RoboRio with your actual team number, and additional RoboRios with different team numbers that are not yours.

 For example we would flash Robot A with 2168, and Robot B with 2169 (or any other team numer that is not yours).
 This allows us to drive both robots simultaneoulsy once the DS for each robot is set to the proper team number.

+---

+##How do I configure my D-link for home use?

+You can use the FIRST provided bridge configuration tool installed on your Windows machine when you install the official FIRST utilities software.

+Afterwhich place the D-Link in AP mode and connect your DS to it wirelessly.

+Over the years we have adpoted a practice from more experienced teams.
+We always leave our D-link in bridged mode, and connect it to a secondary Wireless Access point which acts as a medium between our DS and the Robot Radio.
+This more realistically mimicks the Field setup.
+We also enable encrption on the D-link so to ensure all packets are encrypted just like they are on the field.

+---